shortstackz/CS-3700-Final-Project/README.md

 - **Server synchronization:** all chat rooms remain consistent across multiple nodes
 - A **simple, intuitive interface** for user interaction
 - **WebSocket-based communication** for real-time message delivery and server synchronization
 - Comparable functionality to popular messaging apps (on a smaller scale)

+---

+## Limitations & Future Work
+   -No authentication or authorization
+   -No message persistence beyond Redis lifetime
+   -No conflict resolution for concurrent events
+   -No dynamic peer discovery
+** Potential extensions:
+   -JWT-based authentication
+   -Persistent storage backend
+   -Leader election or consensus
+   -Metrics and tracing integration
+---
+## Status
+This backend is production-structured but experimental in guarantees.
+It is well-suited for coursework, prototypes, and systems demonstrations involving distributed real-time communication.